Immunity from prosecution (international law): Functional immunity

 Functional immunity arises from customary international law and treaty law and confers immunities on those performing acts of state (usually a foreign official).
 Any person who, in performing an act of state, commits a criminal offence is immune from prosecution.
 That is so even after the person ceases to perform acts of state.
 Thus, it is a type of immunity limited in the acts to which it attaches (acts of state) but ends only if the state itself ceases to exist.
 The immunity, though applied to the acts of individuals, is an attribute of a state, and it is based on the mutual respect of states for sovereign equality and state dignity.
 States thus have a significant interest in upholding the principle in international affairs: if a state's officials are to be tried at all for anything, it will be at home.

 State offices usually recognised as automatically attracting the immunity are the head of state or the head of government, senior cabinet members, ambassadors and the foreign and defence ministers.
 Many countries have embodied the immunities in domestic law.

 States regularly assert that every official acting in an official capacity is immune from prosecution by foreign authorities (for non-international crimes) under the doctrine of ratione materiae.
 Such officers are immune from prosecution for everything they do during their time in office.
 For example, an English court held that a warrant could not be issued for the arrest of Robert Mugabe on charges of international crimes on the basis that he was serving as head of state at the time that the proceedings were brought.
 Other examples are the attempts to prosecute Fidel Castro in Spain and Jiang Zemin in the US.

 However, once the accused leave their offices, they are immediately liable to be prosecuted for crimes committed before or after their term in office, or for crimes committed in a personal capacity whilst in office (subject to jurisdictional requirements and local law).

 It may be the case that functional immunity is itself being eroded.
 Recent developments in international law suggest that ratione materiae may remain available as a defence to prosecution for local or domestic crimes or civil liability, but it is not a defence to an international crime.
 (International crimes include crimes against humanity, war crimes, and genocide.)

-The indictment in 1998 in Spain (and subsequent arrest in the UK) of Chile's Pinochet was a landmark decision by European judges and the UK's House of Lords, which set aside functional as well as local immunities, by ruling that the crimes Pinochet was accused of fell within the scope of the United Nations Convention against Torture, being international crimes so heinous that they are:
+The indictment in 1998 in Spain (and subsequent arrest in the UK) of Chile's ex-president Augusto Pinochet was a landmark decision by European judges and the UK's House of Lords, which set aside functional as well as local immunities, by ruling that the crimes Pinochet was accused of fell within the scope of the United Nations Convention against Torture, being international crimes so heinous that they are: